Our First Nations seafood cookbook features:

 (plus shipping and applicable taxes)

 Instructions about the traditional preparation of Vancouver Island’s wild foods, including fish, kelp, berries, and fowl are interspersed with recipes for the modern kitchen.
-Bringing together the wisdom of the elders with the culinary artistry of B.C.’s unique tastes, Camus explores the art of how to butterfly a salmon, how to can fish, as well as delectable recipes for marinated seaweed, steam pit cooking, Nuu-chah-nulth upskwee, and shellfish.
+Bringing together the wisdom of the elders with the culinary artistry of B.C.’s tastes, Camus explores the art of how to butterfly a salmon, how to can fish, as well as recipes for marinated seaweed, steam pit cooking, Nuu-chah-nulth upskwee, and shellfish.